Sin2Cos2/SmartTranslator/README.md

 ## Description

-This project is created to manage a simplified version of an online chat.
+This project is created to manage a simplified version of an google translate.

 Project was created using maven and all tests are implemented using JUnit